Advertising

-Hackers claim responsibility for attack on One Piece studios
+Hackers claim responsibility for attack against One Piece studios

 Rafael Shinzo

-NTT Security Japan 's OSINT monitoring team revealed on August 7 that Kurdish hackers (an ethnic group in Turkey) claimed responsibility for cyberattacks against Japanese companies.
-Targets include Toei Animation ( One Piece ), Production IG ( Kaiju No. 8 ), and David Production ( JoJo's Bizarre Adventure ).
+NTT Security Japan 's OSINT monitoring team revealed on August 7 that Kurdish hackers (an ethnic group from Turkey) claimed responsibility for cyberattacks against Japanese companies.
+Among the targets are Toei Animation ( One Piece ), Production IG ( Kaiju No. 8 ), and David Production ( JoJo's Bizarre Adventure ).

-The posts, dated August 4 and 5, 2025, cite alleged discrimination against Kurds in Japan, including pressure from Turkey to expel them, and accusations that Japanese companies produce "anti-Kurdish" anime and publicly burn Kurdistan flags.
+The posts, dated August 4 and 5, 2025, cite alleged discrimination against Kurds in Japan.
+Specifically, they mention pressure from Turkey to expel them and accusations that Japanese companies produce "anti-Kurdish" anime and publicly burn Kurdish flags.

-One of the profiles stated on X the hacker attack on Toei Animation:
+One of the profiles on X reported the hacker attack on Toei Animation:

-“We took down the website of Toei Animation, the producer of Dragon Ball and One Piece .”
+"We took down the website of Toei Animation, the production company behind Dragon Ball and One Piece ."

 On Telegram, another message said:

-“Stupid, fascist Japanese, stop defaming the Kurds with your anime series.”
+"You fascist and stupid Japanese, stop defaming the Kurds with your anime series."

-NTT notes that the group has formed an alliance with pro-Russian hacktivists and also frequently attacks Turkey, Iran, Armenia, and neighboring countries.
-However, it's unclear whether the hostility is focused exclusively on the aforementioned studios or whether they were singled out for their high-profile targets.
+NTT points out that the group has formed an alliance with pro-Russian hacktivists and maintains frequent attacks against Turkey, Iran, Armenia , and neighboring countries as well.
+However, it is unclear whether the hostility is focused exclusively on the aforementioned studios or if they were chosen because they are high-profile targets.

 Therefore, NTT Security is part of the NTT Group , a telecommunications giant and parent company of publishers and distributors such as NTT DOCOMO ( Manga Mirai ) and NTT Solmare ( MangaPlaza , Obey Me! ).

-Also, follow AnimeNew on our official WhatsApp channel and follow our updates on Google News .
+Furthermore, follow AnimeNew on our official WhatsApp channel and keep up with our updates on Google News .

 Source: IT Media